 Located in front of Charleston Middle School on Main Street, the site honors the district’s role as the first public school in the South to integrate.

-The only equestrian statue with mount in Arkansas, this 25-foot work of art honors the illustrious lawman Bass Reeves.
-Reeves was the first African-American Deputy U.S. Marshal west of the Mississippi and served under Federal Judge Isaac C. Parker.
+The only equestrian statue with mount in Arkansas, this 25-foot work of art honors the ex-slave turned illustrious lawman, Bass Reeves; the first African-American Deputy U.S. Marshal west of the Mississippi.
 Over a 30-year career, he brought approximately 3,000 outlaws to justice.
-Statue located in Ross Pendergraft Park in downtown Fort Smith.
-479-783-8888.
+Ross Pendergraft Park in downtown Fort Smith; (479) 783-8888.

 Belle Grove Historic District